 Encryption doesn’t prevent emails from being stolen, but if stolen emails are encrypted, they can’t be read, and are worthless to cyber criminals.

-Encryption is your responsibility
+Encrypted information is your responsibility

 It’s tempting to automatically trust your email provider to make sure your emails are encrypted, but it’s not their responsibility.
-While popular email providers like Gmail and Microsoft do encrypt emails, the encryption only happens over their network.
+While popular email providers like Gmail and Microsoft do encrypted emails, the encryption only happens over their network.
 In other words, when you hit “send,” your email is vulnerable while it bounces around the multiple networks between your mail server and Gmail’s or Microsoft’s servers.

 Regardless of how secure your email provider’s servers are, if an email leaves your computer unencrypted, it’s not secure.
 That’s why people seek out third party add-ons like Virtru for end-to-end encryption that also encrypts attachments.
 Chances are, your invoices are sent as attachments, so even if the body of your email is encrypted by your email provider, that doesn’t do you any good.